Michael Caine: Personal life

+In July 2014, Caine was reported to have been a celebrity investor in a tax avoidance scheme called Liberty.

-Some time after his mother died, Caine and his younger brother, Stanley, learned they had an elder half-brother named David.
-He suffered from severe epilepsy and had been kept in Cane Hill Mental Hospital his entire life.
-Although their mother regularly visited her first son in the hospital, even her husband did not know the child existed.
+Two years after his mother died, Caine and his younger brother Stanley learned from a news reporter working on a mental health article that they had an elder half-brother, David Burchell.
+Born six years before Michael's mother met Michael's father, David suffered from severe epilepsy and was a wheelchair user due to a childhood hip injury.
+He had been in and out of institutions most of his youth before residing permanently in Cane Hill Hospital, a mental health facility, since age 17.
+Although their mother visited David "nearly every Monday for five decades" at the hospital, even her husband did not know of David's existence.
+She told Michael that she was sometimes visiting a cousin at the facility.
 David died in 1992.

+Caine quit his 80-cigarettes-a-day smoking habit in the early 1970s after a lecture from actor Tony Curtis.
+Caine is a supporter of the football club Chelsea FC.
+Caine is also a fan of cricket.
-In July 2016, Caine changed his name by deed poll to his long-time stage name in order to simplify security checks at airports.
-Caine stated that because the security guard often recognized him but was unaware of his real name, it would waste a considerable amount of his time as he tried to prove that he and "Maurice Joseph Micklewhite" were the same person:

-"[A security guard] would say, 'Hi Michael Caine,' and suddenly I'd be giving him a passport with a different name on it.
+In July 2016, Caine changed his name by deed poll to his long-time stage name to simplify security checks at airports.
+Caine stated that because the security guard often recognised him but was unaware of his real name, it would waste a considerable amount of his time as he tried to prove that he and "Maurice Joseph Micklewhite" were the same person. "[A security guard] would say, 'Hi Michael Caine,' and suddenly I'd be giving him a passport with a different name on it.
 I could stand there for an hour.
 So I changed my name."